PranavKulkarni09/100_Days_Of_RTL/README.md

 # The goal of this challenge is to:

--Build a strong foundation in RTL Design using Verilog/SystemVerilog.
+- Build a strong foundation in RTL Design using Verilog/SystemVerilog.
--Explore various Digital Design concepts such as combinational and sequential logic, finite state machines (FSMs), and pipelining.
+- Explore various Digital Design concepts such as combinational and sequential logic, finite state machines (FSMs), and pipelining.
--Learn Synthesis, Simulation, and Logic.
+- Learn Synthesis, Simulation, and Logic.
--Practice Design Verification techniques using assertions and testbenches.
+- Practice Design Verification techniques using assertions and testbenches.
--Complete daily coding exercises, project implementations, and gradually tackle complex designs.
+- Complete daily coding exercises, project implementations, and gradually tackle complex designs.